 Sec.
 66D of IT Act.
-Punishment for cheating by personation by using computer resource. – Whoever, by means for any communication device or computer resource cheats by personating, shall be punished with imprisonment of either description for a term which may extend to three years and shall also be liable to fine which may extend to one lakh rupees.
+Punishment for cheating by personation by using computer resources. – Whoever, by means of any communication device or computer resource cheats by personating, shall be punished with imprisonment of either description for a term which may extend to three years and shall also be liable to a fine which may extend to one lakh rupees.

-Most common types of online frauds and cheating are :
+The most common types of online fraud and cheating are :

-Apart from these there is variety of different frauds which takes place using the internet and computer networks which could be classified in the category of miscellaneous frauds and includes misleading advertising, software piracy, over payment fraud etc.
+Apart from these, there is a variety of different frauds which takes place using the internet and computer networks which could be classified in the category of miscellaneous fraud and include misleading advertising, software piracy, overpayment fraud etc.

-Initially the laws were limited only to the Indian Penal Code 1860 that consisted of provisions relating to frauds and cheating but as the time passed by and scope of online frauds and cheating increased legislature came up with Information Technology Act, 2000 which specifies various frauds committed online and their punishments.
+Initially, the laws were limited only to the Indian Penal Code 1860 which consisted of provisions relating to frauds and cheating but as time passed by and the scope of online frauds and cheating increased legislature came up with Information Technology Act, 2000 which specifies various frauds committed online and their punishments.

-In today scenario both legislation are used to determine one’s guilt and punishment.
+In today’s scenario, both legislation is used to determine one’s guilt and punishment.

-Though government has come out with various rules and regulation, it is also a duty of an individual to be aware and apply his mind while indulging in e-commerce transactions.
+Though the government has come out with various rules and regulations, it is also a duty of an individual to be aware and apply his mind while indulging in e-commerce transactions.